 Learning the intricacies of the blogging industry will take time and effort, so work hard, ask as many questions as you can, and trust that it’ll all be worth it in the end.

 The cost of starting a travel blog varies widely from person to person, so let me give you an idea of how much (or how little) you can expect to spend during the whole process.

 Free blogging sites are often crippled by a limited set of features and a lack of access to helpful plugins.
-Businesses will put pesky ads on your site that will make their brand money off of your content.
-These inhibitive platforms restrict enough features so that you’ll eventually upgrade to their paid blogging services.
+Businesses will run pesky ads on your site that make their brand money off of your content.
+These platforms restrict enough features so that you’ll eventually upgrade to their paid blogging services.

-Based on the steps I walked you through earlier, starting a professional-looking travel blog with the potential to make money is quite affordable.
-All you need to invest is $3.95 for a basic hosting plan from SiteGround and $50 for a premium theme for Theme Forest.
+Based on the steps I walked you through earlier, starting a professional-looking website with the potential to make money is quite affordable.
+All you need to invest is $3.95 a month for a basic hosting plan from SiteGround and $50 for a premium theme.
 There are really no other significant starting costs.

 Cost to Start a Basic Travel Blog: $50 upfront and $3.95 a month

 What I Pay to Run My Blog